The Easy Way to Create a DIY Weathered Wood Stain on Furniture

 Start with Raw Wood: Strip the Paint or Stain

 - Strip the wood.
 I like citristrip.
 Just paint it on with a disposable brush and let it sit for about 20 minutes.
-You can apply plastic to it if it’s hot and the gel starts to dry out.
+You can apply plastic to the surface if it’s hot outside and the gel starts to dry out.

 - If your wood is painted, it will start to bubble when it’s ready.
 Stained wood needs longer for it to penetrate the wood.*